leonoverweel/date-display/README.md

 ## Deprecated

 When I started to implement time zone support, I realized how weird Javascript is with time zones and dates in general.
 Moment.js could help in dealing with this, but that already has relative time support, which is a big part of the problem time-delta.js was trying to solve.

-This was a fun project nonetheless.
+So I'm deprecating this project; it was a fun way to get into JavaScript a little more, but ultimately won't be very useful in the future.
+Some aspects, like the Format String, might be cool to fork into Moment.js, which is something I'll look into more in the future.

 ## Getting Started